MicrosoftDocs/azure-dev-docs/articles/terraform/store-state-in-azure-storage.md

 ---
-title: Tutorial - Store Terraform state in Azure Storage
+title: Store Terraform state in Azure Storage
-description: Learn how to store Terraform state in Azure Storage. ms.topic: how-to ms.date: 07/27/2021 ms.custom: devx-track-terraform, devx-track-azurecli
+description: Learn how to store Terraform state in Azure Storage. ms.topic: how-to ms.date: 08/01/2021 ms.custom: devx-track-terraform, devx-track-azurecli
 ---

-# Tutorial: Store Terraform state in Azure Storage
+# Store Terraform state in Azure Storage

 Terraform state is used to reconcile deployed resources with Terraform configurations.
 State allows Terraform to know what Azure resources to add, update, or delete.